chantastic/practical-bem/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Entity
 An Entity is a collections of Elements and Modifiers, related to a single Block.
-Entities are analogous to "modules" or "components" in other CSS phylosophies.
+Entities are analogous to "modules" or "components" in other CSS philosophies.

 **[⬆ back to top](#table-of-contents)**